 Acknowledgment of Message Delivery

 Acknowledgment from consumers in RabbitMQ is an essential feature that verifies the receipt and handling of messages for their dependable delivery, ensuring they remain unmarked for deletion until they are completely processed.
 With RabbitMQ, there is an option between automatic and manual acknowledgment modes to cater to different needs regarding message reliability.
+It is crucial to handle notifications as soon as they arrive to maintain efficiency and timely delivery.

 For those opting for manual acknowledgment when using RabbitMQ, this can be done through the basic.ack method.
 Alternatively, if one prioritizes higher throughput over safety concerns, the automatic mode provides a ‘fire-and-forget’ approach.